 Resume Writing Tips for Students: Dos and Don’ts

 - Be prepared to answer questions about something that you’ve written in your CV.

 - It’s better to not write anything as your ‘mission statement’ or ‘objective’ then write something bad or unrelated to do the job you’re applying to.

 - Never be lazy with your resume.
 Keep improving it as much as you can before every job application or interview.

 - If the interviewer asks you something about your resume and you don’t know the answer, or if you feel that a detail worked against you in an interview, change it before your next interview.
 Use every opportunity to improve your resume.

 How to Make a Resume Stand Out

 You don’t want to come across as a generic student who graduated out of a generic school.
 There are plenty of those in any country, and employers find no reason to offer them jobs.
 Your resume should make you look interesting.
-It should be a conversation starter.
+Also, it should be a conversation starter.
 If your resume looks factory made, dull or empty, you may as well not have any!
 Here are some resume writing tips for students on how to craft a unique CV:

-1. If you are appearing for campus placement or college career fair, think of how your resume will stand out among your classmates with similar experiences or details.
+Firstly, if you are appearing for campus placement or college career fair, think of how your resume will stand out among your classmates with similar experiences or details.
 Here are some tips: